kyuQee/kyuqee.github.io/posts/weather-ai-part-2.md

 ```
 Most of this is pretty standard procedure...
 Again I added the normalization and stuff but I think it was just fine without.

-So finally out complicated function looks something like:
+So finally our complicated function looks something like:

 ```python
 def plot_tp(